Engelbert Broda: Political initiatives and espionage controversy

-In 2009 Broda was accused of espionage in a book based upon the journalist Alexander Vassiliev's access to formerly undisclosed KGB archives.
-According to the book, KGB reports from August 1943 suggest that Broda ("Eric") was the main Soviet source of information on British and American nuclear research at this early time.
-MI5 had suspected he was Alan Nunn May's recruiter, but did not have conclusive proof.
+According to the book, the Soviet KGB reports from August 1943 suggest that Broda— codenamed: "ERIC"— was the main Russian source of information on the British side of the American-led Manhattan project at the earliest times.
+Broda was known to the British MI5 which had long suspected that he was Alan May's recruiter, but the British prosecutors did not had the conclusive proofs to charge him.